 Think ahead about time-saving tactics.

 The more you cook, the more you will come to appreciate anything that shaves off a few seconds here and there.
 Seconds add up to minutes saved in the kitchen, and a little anticipation of the steps ahead of you will get you in and out of the kitchen faster.
-I have several of these up my sleeve, and am thinking of devoting an entire post to this topic, but here are a few good ones for now:
+I have several of these up my sleeve, and have actually devoted an entire post to this topic, but here are a few good ones for now:

 - Batch prepping tasks.
 If you have to chop an onion for soup now and an onion for a sauce later, do them both at the same time.